Ash-Cyber-and-Computer-Organization/Voli-MCP/README.md

 ##  Overview

-VOLI (Volatility Analysis for Forex Sessions) is an MCP server designed to analyze forex market volatility during different trading sessions (Asian, London, New York).
+VOLI-MCP (Volatility Analysis for Forex Sessions) is an MCP server designed to analyze forex market volatility during different trading sessions (Asian, London, New York).
 It combines:

 - **Real-time market data** from Twelve Data API
 - **Economic calendar integration** for event awareness